ywwg/art-guidelines/temple_grant_application.md

 ## Overview
 The Firefly Arts Collective is excited to offer a grant program for our annual event in the woods.
-The Temple aims to satisfy both a civic and spiritual need by creating a sacred space for gathering at Firefly.
+The Temple aims to satisfy both civic and spiritual needs by creating a sacred gathering space at Firefly.
 The Temple is placed in the field, and provides a space for Fireflies to seek quiet contemplation and introspection at the event.
-It is of the utmost importance that the Temple defines a physical (and emotional) space; that said, it does not have to be traditional shelter or building.
+It is of the utmost importance that the Temple defines a physical (and emotional) space; that said, it does not have to be a traditional shelter or building.

-It is traditional for the temple to serve as a place for participants to leave offerings, and the structure will be burned on Saturday night of the event.
+It is traditional for the Temple to serve as a place for participants to leave offerings, and the structure will be burned on the Saturday night of the event.

 ## Review Criteria